sohelshaikh01/Full_Backend/This.md

 it is better approach to write another controllers for file
 - Check Middlewares: User login, Multer.

+## Understand the subscription schema

+Video No 18:

+Understanding how subcription login work
+How to get channel Subscribers
+How to get subscribed channel of user

+## Learn MongoDB Aggregation pipelines

+Video No 19:

+Understanding pipelines
+Created getUserChannelProfile controller

 <!-- authmiddleware is used to get user and takes userId from it -->

 ## Notes:
 It is complex project it contains all concept